 To deal with this problem, we developed an algorithm, called Coala, for estimating the frequency of the events based on an approximate Bayesian computation approach.

-More details about the methodology will be available in the following paper once it is published:
+More details about the methodology is available in the following paper: